WHY MASS TIMBER IS EARNING A PLACE IN HEALTHCARE CONSTRUCTION

 HEALTHY BUILDINGS FOR A HEALTHY PLANET:

-While steel and cement manufacturing are among the world’s largest sources of carbon emissions, a mass timber-framed building can serve as a carbon sink throughout its lifetime, sequestering carbon absorbed from the atmosphere while the wood was growing in the forest.
-As long as the building stands, the carbon contained in the wood remains locked in the structure and will not be released into the air.
+While steel and cement manufacturing remain among the world’s largest sources of carbon emissions, a mass timber–framed building can function as a long‑term carbon sink.
+The carbon absorbed from the atmosphere while trees grow remains stored in the wood for the life of the building.
+As long as the structure stands, that carbon stays locked away.

 “Conversations around sustainability in the building industry used to be focused on operational energy, the carbon emissions associated with a building’s use from heating and cooling, for example,” said Tanya Luthi, director of engineering at Timberlab.
 “That understanding has evolved to include the full life cycle of a building, including the embodied carbon of the materials used to construct the project.
 Fortunately, advancements in engineered wood products, such as the development of cross-laminated timber, have coincided with a strong and deepening commitment to sustainable forestry practices, allowing us to use mass timber responsibly at scale from an engineering and a sustainability perspective.
 Wood is the only major structural material that we can regrow.”